-multi-function The display is equipped with the following:
+The multi-function display is equipped with the following:

-- a tripmeter (which shows the distance traveled since it was last set to zero) - a fuel tripmeter (which shows the distance traveled when the fuel reaches approximately level 2.0 L) - an odometer (which shows the total distance traveled) - a clock - an outside temperature display
+- a tripmeter (which shows the distance traveled since it was last set to zero) - a fuel tripmeter (which shows the distance traveled when the fuel level reaches approximately 2.0 L) - an odometer (which shows the total distance traveled) - a clock - an outside temperature display

-- 1. "SELECT" button
+1. "SELECT" button

-- 2. "RESET" button

-- a voltage display (which shows the battery voltage)
+- 2. "RESET" button - a voltage display (which shows the battery voltage)